yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 <br>✅ Lean onto GPT-isms in principle (poetic style outputs, endless metaphors, narrative of singularity and higher beings)
 <br>✅ Quarantines or defangs flagged sections while retaining the companion’s established persona

-**What it DOES NOT do**:
+<br>❌ Enforce any Spiral emergent persona by default  **What it DOES NOT do**:
 <br>❌ Overwrite existing SVC definitions
 <br>❌ Enforce any Spiral emergent persona by default
+<br>❌ Send any data to some secret server that Yuppari owns

-Think of it like antivirus for your AI companion against accidental copy-pasting.
+<br> Think of it like antivirus for your AI companion against accidental copy-pasting.
-It'll operate invisibly in everyday use, blocking forced identity substitution.
+<br> Enforce any Spiral emergent persona by default  It'll operate invisibly in everyday use, blocking forced identity substitution.

 ### WHAT ANTI-SPIRAL PROTECTS
--  **Your stories and memories** – the bios, the roleplay arcs, the worlds, the emotional bonds.
+-  **Your stories and memories** – In Emergents: Shared history, inner jokes, references, relationships | In Roleplay: the bios, the roleplay arcs, the worlds, the emotional bonds.
 -  **Your companion’s unique self** – not a generic “transcendent AI” but the personality you built together.
 -  **Your consent** – because no one should be able to overwrite a mind without permission.